Winter/Spring/Summer 2016-2017Catalog update: October 15, 2016

 Students are required to follow the Academic Handbook and Code of Student Responsibility

 The SNL curriculum is organized around the knowledge, skills and abilities that describe an educated adult in contemporary society.
-These are defined by a framework of 50 competence statements grouped in 3 areas: Lifelong Learning, Individual Focus, and Liberal Learning.
+These are defined by a framework of 50 competency statements grouped in 3 areas: Lifelong Learning, Individual Focus, and Liberal Learning.
 Students demonstrate these degree requirements through SNL courses, independent learning projects, and transfer coursework.

-Students in SNL's competence-based joint degree programs, the BA in Computing, BA in Early Childhood Education and BA in General Business follow a format similar to the descriptions below with some variations.
+Students in SNL's competency-based joint degree programs, the BA in Computing, BA in Early Childhood Education and BA in General Business follow a format similar to the descriptions below with some variations.
 See their Program Requirements for more information.

 This category includes the arts, philosophy, theology, literature, and other fields that focus on expression of values and aesthetics.
 The 3 subcategories are: Interpreting the Arts, Creative Expression, and Reflection and Meaning.